 Career Center Graduate Assistant

-The Career Center graduate assistant duties will include:
+The Career Center graduate assistant duties include:

 - taking a leadership role in the peer-to-peer advising program, social media and marketing strategy, employer relations and development efforts, and student employment and internship programs for the institution;